 The FCTL.SWBSY bit must be 0 before accessing the flash after a flash write, otherwise an access violation occurs.
-This also means that FCTL.SWBSY must be 0 before program execution can continue at a location in flash memory i.e. from the area 0x0000 to 0x7FFF in CODE memory space.
+This also means that FCTL.SWBSY must be 0 before program execution can continue at a location in flash memory.

-13.14.1.1 DMA Flash Write
+13.16.1.1 DMA Flash Write